Bengie Molina: 2009

 On April 9, 2009, Molina had four RBI in a 7–1 win over the Milwaukee Brewers.
 His pinch-hit, 10th-inning double drove in the only run of the game in a victory over the Padres on April 22.
 After starting his career 0 for 12 against Jason Marquis, he hit two home runs and had four RBI against the pitcher in an 8–3 win over the Rockies.
 With two strikes on him and two outs in the eighth inning against the Diamondbacks on August 27, Molina hit a three-run home run against Chad Qualls, helping the Giants come from behind to win 4–3.
 His eighth-inning home run against Todd Coffey snapped a tie and provided the winning margin in a 3–2 victory over the Brewers on September 4.
 On September 29, he hit two home runs and had four RBI in an 8–4 win over the Diamondbacks.
 In 132 games (491 at bats), he batted .265 with 130 hits, a career-high 20 home runs, and 80 RBI.
 Defensively, he had a .995 fielding percentage and threw out 23% of attempted base stealers.
 He again led the majors with 11 sacrifice flies, though he walked in only 2.5% of his plate appearances, the lowest percentage in the majors.

 Following the 2009 season, sportswriter Daniel Brown called Molina "one the greatest offensive catchers in Giants history".
 Brown cited Molina's .278 average over his three seasons with the Giants, the highest of San Francisco catchers who played 350 or more games.
 Molina's 256 RBI were the most among Giants catchers in a three-year span.

 2010

 A free agent after the 2009 season, Molina was not expected to return to the Giants, as he wanted a multi-year contract and the Giants expected prospect Buster Posey to soon take over the role.
 The Mets were again reported to be interested in him, but that deal fell through.
 On January 19, 2010, Molina re-signed a one-year, $4.5 million contract with the Giants.
 He had four hits and four RBI on April 12 in a 6–1 victory over the Pittsburgh Pirates.
 He batted .344 in April but hit only .212 in the season's following two months.
-Following a losing streak by the Giants, and with the emergence of Posey, who had been hitting well while playing first base since a callup towards the end of May, the Giants traded Molina to the Rangers on June 30 for relief pitcher Chris Ray and a player to be named later, eventually determined as minor league pitcher Michael Main.
 In 61 games (202 at bats) for the Giants, Molina batted .257 with three home runs and seventeen RBI.